-Chelsea was struck with wanderlust, a go-getter with a zest for life who has never let CF stop her.
-Chelsea graduated college cum laude with a BA in psychology and has channeled that passion for helping others into everything she does.
-You can
+Chelsea is a 27-year-old adult who was diagnosed with cystic fibrosis at four months of age.
+Consumed by wanderlust, she is a go-getter with a zest for life who has never let CF stop her.
+Chelsea graduated college cum laude with a bachelor’s degree

 Share this Post

 This site contains general information about cystic fibrosis, as well as personal insight from the CF community.
 Opinions and experiences shared by members of our community, including but not limited to people with CF and their families, belong solely to the blog post author and do not represent those of the Cystic Fibrosis Foundation, unless explicitly stated.
 In addition, the site is not intended as a substitute for treatment advice from a medical professional.
 Consult your doctor before making any changes to your treatment.